da21510/avl.github.io/people/engineering_level.md

 * Fully capable to implement entire product end-to-end.

 #### Lead Engineer
-* Best engineer in team.
+* Recognized by peers as one of the truly best engineers in the team.
 * Expert and technical leader in driving architecture and engineering design.
 * Can implement entire product end-to-end faster than anyone else.